Download the notebook here! Interactive online version: colab

 3. Multiple solutions: Often several valid conditioning sets exist

-6. Choosing the Right Estimand
+6. Choosing the right estimand

 The backdoor criterion tells us how to block spurious paths.
 But DAGs also help us reason about a subtler question: which causal effect do we actually want to estimate?